topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

    *The waypoints screen after moving two waypoints into the folder 'Sights'.*

-In the waypoints screen the waypoints 'Stonehenge' and 'Tower bridge' have disappeared.
+In the waypoints screen the waypoints 'C' and 'D' have disappeared.
 They now can be found in the folder 'Sights'.

 .. _ss-waypoint-folder-open: